 Hear what Paul says in 2 Corinthians 3:18

 But we all, with unveiled face, beholding as in a mirror the glory of the Lord, are being transformed into the same image from glory to glory, just as from the Lord, the Spirit.

 By SEEING God we are refashioned into the perfect image of God – the image that was broken and marred in the fall.

 The Word made flesh is the goal of all biblical interpretation.
-Priests, pastors, and preachers, throughout the ages, have attempted to explain the Word of God, to flesh it out and apply it to our daily lives.
-In the process of hearing the Word en-fleshed, we like Jesus become the living symbols of God’s presence in this world.
+Throughout the ages, priests, pastors and preaches have attempted to explain the Word of God, to flesh it out and apply it to our daily lives.
+In the process of hearing and seeing the Word en-fleshed, we like Jesus become the living symbols of God’s presence in this world.
 Jesus has given us the Spirit so that in us the world might see God.